2023 Read with Jenna Book Club List: The Best Books Ranked

 The abuse suffered by the women in the book was heartwrenching.
 It looks at three generations of Palestinian-American women and their struggles to bloom and become independent.

 I am shocked at the treatment of these women.
 Isra is a 17-year-old girl in Palestine entertaining suitors.
-She finds herself betrothed and off to live in the United States with a new husband that she has met only a few times.
+She finds herself betrothed and off to live in the United States with a new husband whom she has met only a few times.

 In New York, 17-year-old Deya wants to go to college before she is married, Her grandmother Fareeda is insistent that she be married first.
 Rum does an unbelievable job telling this story.
+It is a thought-provoking novel that is a perfect book for book clubs to discuss.

 dear edward